 Riverside is named after it's location at the Santa Ana River.
 Riverside is the 12th most populous city in California.
 It is also prominent for being the birthplace of California Citrus Industry and it is home to the sweet and zesty 'navel oranges'.
 It is a bustling city with a diverse landscape that ranges from urban and modern infrastructure to the natural splendor of hills and lakes.
 The lively culture and atmosphere combined with the ideal weather conditions Riverside offer make it a desirable destination worth visiting.

-Why should people stay in Bonita Springs during the winter?
+Why should people stay in Bonita Springs during the fall, winter, or spring?

 Riverside is perfect for snowbirds who wish to experience good quality time outdoors, and away from the harsh winter of their native countries.
 The weather is usually nice and sunny during the winter.
 The city bursts with energy all year round, and it has something to offer for everyone.
 During the winter, the city holds festivals like the Riverside Festival of Lights and the Riverside Dickens Festival, both are very popular.
 Riverside also offers ample opportunities for hiking, fishing, and camping for winter visitors.